 When applying for a mortgage, a lender runs a number of checks on you, including:

 - Ingoings & outgoings

 In short: you need to prove you can keep up with repayments.
 The more you need to spend on monthly mortgage repayments, the more likely you are to fail these checks.
 So, you can improve your chances of getting a mortgage with a higher deposit.

 It’s always a good idea to check your credit score to see where you stand before lenders do.
 That way, you can take steps to improve it if necessary.
 Get started below – it’s free!

 It’s not just the lender who takes on less risk if you have a large deposit, but also you.
 You’re at less risk of ending up in negative equity, which is where your house is worth less than what you paid for it.

 What do you need to get a mortgage?
-A lender will usually lend you up to 4x your salary.
+A lender will usually lend you multiple of your salary.
 So, the higher the deposit you save, the bigger your budget will likely be.
 This will give you a greater choice of location, property type, and more.